apicollective/apibuilder/DEVELOPER.md

 Goto http://localhost:9000 in your browser

-If you want to run the standard code generators:
+If you want to run the standard code generators service locally you can clone it from [apidoc-generator](https://github.com/mbryzek/apidoc-generator)

     $ sbt
     sbt> project generator